unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-overview.md

 ### HTTP Website Browsing

-Given a blockchain domain has a DNS record configured.
+Given an NFT domain has a DNS record configured.
 When the user enters the domain name into a browser address bar, the browser resolves the domain and gets the specified DNS records.
 Then, the browser requests and displays the content using DNS protocol and HTTP protocol.

 ### Distributed Website Browsing

-Given a blockchain domain has a d-web content identifier record configured (e.g. an IPFS hash).
+Given an NFT domain has a d-web content identifier record configured (e.g. an IPFS hash).
 When the user enters the domain name into a browser address bar, the browser resolves the domain and gets the content hash of a domain.
 Then, the browser retrieves the content by the hash using a related protocol and displays the content.

 <figure>